gokayfem/ComfyUI_VLM_nodes/README.md

   exact isolated process. `unload_after=true` gracefully shuts it down and terminates that process if necessary, which releases Photon model, KV-cache, and CUDA-graph allocations without flushing unrelated ComfyUI models.
+The sidecar intentionally does not inherit ComfyUI's PyTorch allocator override;
+  Photon's CUDA-graph capture uses the native allocator in its own process.
 The worker does not inherit unrelated provider keys or proxy credentials; only `HF_TOKEN`, and `MOONDREAM_API_KEY` for an explicitly selected adapter, may cross into its server-side environment.
+Base-model sidecars honor `DO_NOT_TRACK` locally and do not start Kestrel's anonymous telemetry task.
   Its random IPC secret is not placed on the process command line.
 - A connected `video_frames` batch becomes the primary visual input.
 The optional still-image socket is ignored for video inference so smaller models cannot silently answer from the wrong media.